Not sure how to go about making a claim? These steps will make it easy for you to claim on your pet insurance.

 What to do if your claim was rejected or you are not satisfied with how it was handled

 If you are dissatisfied with how an insurer has handled your claim, there are several levels of complaints you can make.

 - The insurer’s dispute resolution department.
 This is the first place to go.
 All insurers are required to have the facilities to handle and address complaints, and you are entitled to receive an answer to your complaint within 15 business days.

 - External dispute resolution.
-If you felt that the insurer’s response was unsatisfactory, for instance if the policy documents were misleading or the insurer doesn’t have adequate grounds to deny a claim, you can escalate it to the Financial Ombudsman Service (FOS).
+If you felt that the insurer’s response was unsatisfactory, for instance if the policy documents were misleading or the insurer doesn’t have adequate grounds to deny a claim, you can escalate it to the Australian Financial Complaints Authority (AFCA).
 The FOS will look into both sides and attempt to resolve the issue.
 If one side is clearly in the right, then the FOS might side with that party, or the issue might go into mediation.